SteveUpton/steveupton.github.io/source/_posts/2015-04-05-ybtracking-vs-google.md

 So which should you use?

-* *Want detailed tracks of your movement around cities?* It's close, but Google wins here - their data, supplemented by Wifi and cell towers, tends to give greater detail with greater reliability than the YB3.
+* *Want detailed tracks of your movement around cities?* It's close, but Google wins here - their data, supplemented by Wifi and cell towers, tends to give greater detail with greater reliability than the YB3, especially indoors.
 * *Want detailed tracks of your movement outside of cities?* Probably a YB3 - outside, away from cell towers or Wifi, it was more reliable.
 * *Want your friends to virtually stalk your movements in real time?* YB3 here, obviously.